 Experienced High-Net-Worth Divorce Attorneys Protect Client Interests

-At MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, we have extensive experience successfully helping clients in high-net-worth divorces.
+At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, we have extensive experience successfully helping clients in high-net-worth divorces.
 We’ll leverage our experience to your advantage, providing skilled legal advocacy throughout every step in the process.
 Our goal is to safeguard your interests in divorce, so you can move on with your life with your wealth intact.
 Call us today at (201) 880-9770 to arrange a consultation with our Hackensack high-net-worth divorce attorney.

 What is a High-Asset Divorce?